 \section{Introduction}

 Since its inception in the latter half of the twentieth century, the reverse mathematics research program has been used to analyze theorems across a wide range of disciplines.
-Real analysis and point-set topology have been some of the most popular areas of study, since many of the objects involved (real numbers, separable metric spaces, continuous functions, open sets, etc.) have ``essentially countable" structures which allows them to be coded naturally as elements of $2^{\omega}$.
-Thus, these fields can be meaningfully discussed in the context of second-order arithmetic.
+Real analysis and point-set topology have been some of the most popular areas of study, since many of the objects involved (real numbers, separable metric spaces, continuous functions, open sets, etc.) have ``essentially countable" structures which allow them to be coded naturally as elements of $\Cant$.
+Thus, these fields can be meaningfully discussed in the context of second order arithmetic.

-Geometric measure theory, on the other hand, is almost entirely unexplored from the reverse mathematics framework.
-Pauly and Fouché~\cite{pauly2017constructive} studied Frostman's Lemma in the context of Weihrauch degrees (see also \cite{reimann2008effectively} for effective aspects of Frostman's Lemma).
-Another foundational result of geometric measure theory is a theorem proven by Abram Besicovitch in 1952 \cite{besicovitch1952existence}, which states that any closed subset in Euclidean space having infinite Hausdorff measure contains a closed subset with positive finite Hausdorff measure.
+Geometric measure theory, on the other hand, is not widely explored at all in the reverse (or computational) mathematics framework.
+Reimann~\cite{reimann2008effectively} studied some effective aspects of Frostman's Lemma.
+Later, Pauly and Fouché~\cite{pauly2017constructive} classified Frostman's Lemma in the context of the Weihrauch degrees.

+Besides Frostman's Lemma, another foundational result of geometric measure theory is a theorem proven by Besicovitch in 1952 \cite{besicovitch1952existence}, which states that any closed subset in Euclidean space having infinite Hausdorff measure contains a closed subset with positive finite Hausdorff measure.
 Sets of positive finite measure have many convenient local properties (see \cite{falconer2013fractal} for an extensive treatment), so the ability to ``pass" to such a subset is highly useful.
-Later in 1952 \cite{davies1952accessibility}, Roy Davies strengthened Besicovitch's result to the case where the given set is analytic.
-We will refer to the combined result as the \textit{Besicovitch-Davies Theorem}.
+Later in 1952 \cite{davies1952accessibility}, Davies strengthened Besicovitch's result to the case where the given set is analytic.

-Besides its importance in geometric measure theory as a whole, there are a few reasons why the reverse mathematical content of this theorem is of interest.
-For one, the original form of the theorem proven by Besicovitch only concerns closed sets.
-When we work over Cantor space $2^{\omega}$, the tree structure and compactness properties of these sets, particularly with regard to the definition of Hausdorff measure, are very convenient for formalization in second-order arithmetic.